tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 State sync will allow a new node to receive a snapshot of the application state without downloading blocks or going through consensus.
 This bootstraps the node significantly faster than the current fast sync system, which replays all historical blocks.

-Background discussions and justifications are detailed in [ADR-042](./adr-042-state-sync.md), which can be summarized as:
+Background discussions and justifications are detailed in [ADR-042](./adr-042-state-sync.md).
+Its recommendation can be summarized as:

 * The application periodically takes full state snapshots (i.e. eager snapshots).